tranek/ChivalryServerBrowser/README.md

 -Torn Banner Studios for making Chivalry: Medieval Warfare -gregcau http://www.chivalrythegame.com/forums/memberlist.php?mode=viewprofile&u=10401 for helping fix some bugs -The rest of the community on http://www.chivalrythegame.com/forums for finding and reporting bugs

+License: MIT except for the Steam Condenser and Game Server Library that have their own licenses.